 The DFS cautioned insurers that they should be mindful of the impact that direct climate impacts, such as hurricanes and wildfires, or indirect or transition risks caused by a shift in policies toward decarbonization will have on current and future investments.
 The guidance said both types of climate risk could lead to "potential shifts in supply and demand" for financial services, products, and instruments, such as derivatives and securities, with a consequent impact on their values.

 For instance, DFS said, the transition towards a decarbonized economy could result in investment losses and lower asset values due to stranded assets, according to DFS.
 The investment losses could be those realized at the time, or mark-to-market losses reflecting changes in value over time.

 Minimizing risk exposure

-As the attorneys general of New York, Connecticut, Massachusetts, Maryland, and Oregon noted in their 15 November comments to Treasury Department's FICO, the insurance sector's level of investment exposure in the carbon-intensive fossil fuel industry "creates risk of asset stranding and devaluation as the global economy decarbonizes, threatening those portfolios and the financial stability of the industry."
+As the attorneys general of New York, Connecticut, Massachusetts, Maryland, and Oregon noted in their 15 November comments to Treasury Department's FIO, the insurance sector's level of investment exposure in the carbon-intensive fossil fuel industry "creates risk of asset stranding and devaluation as the global economy decarbonizes, threatening those portfolios and the financial stability of the industry."